 |Disk||100GB SSD||80GB SSD||96GB SSD||40GB SSD|

-ServerScope benchmarks look at a few important aspects of server’s performance:
+ServerScope benchmarks look at a few crucial aspects of server’s performance:

-- A speedtest benchmark to see how quickly files can be uploaded to the server.
+- A speed test benchmark to see how quickly files are be uploaded to the server.

 - A bandwidth test to measure download speeds from a major CDN.